Spectre of the Gun: Reception

+Walter Koenig described this episode as his favorite, stating, “I enjoyed doing [it] the most and... thought it was my best episode at the time.”

 Zack Handlen of The A.V.
 Club gave the episode a 'B+' rating, marking it down for loose writing but praising its impressive final showdown and "weird, arrhythmic vibe working for the show for once".
 In 2012, The A.V.
 Club ranked this episode as one of top ten "must see" episodes of the original series.

 In 2012, Christian Science Monitor ranked this the ninth best episode of the original Star Trek.

 Keith R.A.
 DeCandido of Tor.com initially criticizes the episode for its historical inaccuracies, but then praises it on a philosophical level, noting that Kirk and company never fight when provoked, do not kill for revenge, and ignore the initial warning in favor of carrying out their directives to seek out new life.

 In 2016, The Hollywood Reporter ranked "Spectre of the Gun" as the 20th best episode of the original series, and noted its western style gunfight.

 In 2017, Den of Geek ranked this episode as the 10th "best worst" Star Trek episode of the original series.